 3360 At the discretion of the court, any person found in contempt 3361 for failure to pay child support and imprisoned therefor may be 3362 referred for placement in a state, county or municipal 3363 restitution, house arrest or restorative justice center or 3364 program, provided such person meets the qualifications prescribed 3365 in Section 99-37-19.

-3366 Whenever in any proceeding in the chancery court concerning 3367 the custody of a child a party alleges that the child whose custody is at issue has been the victim of sexual or physical 3368 3369 abuse by the other party, the court may, on its own motion, grant 3370 a continuance in the custody proceeding only until such allegation 3371 has been investigated by the Department of \ \ \ Child Protection 3372 Services.
-At the time of ordering such continuance, the court may 3373 direct the party and his attorney making such allegation of child 3374 abuse to report in writing and provide all evidence touching on the allegation of abuse to the Department of \ \ \ Child 3375 3376 Protection Services.
-The Department of \ \ \ Child Protection Services shall investigate such allegation and take such action as 3377 3378 it deems appropriate and as provided in such cases under the Youth Court Law (being Chapter 21 of Title 43, Mississippi Code of 1972) 3379 3380 or under the laws establishing family courts (being Chapter 23 of 3381 Title 43, Mississippi Code of 1972).

-If after investigation by the Department of \ \ \ Child

-Protection Services or final disposition by the youth court or family court allegations of child abuse are found to be without foundation, the chancery court shall order the alleging party to pay all court costs and reasonable attorney's fees incurred by the defending party in responding to such allegation.
+3366 Whenever in any proceeding in the chancery court concerning 3367 the custody of a child a party alleges that the child whose 3368 custody is at issue has been the victim of sexual or physical 3369 abuse by the other party, the court may, on its own motion, grant 3370 a continuance in the custody proceeding only until such allegation 3371 has been investigated by the Department of Child Protection 3372 Services.
+At the time of ordering such continuance, the court may 3373 direct the party and his attorney making such allegation of child 3374 abuse to report in writing and provide all evidence touching on 3375 the allegation of abuse to the Department of $\frac{\text{Child}}{\text{Child}}$ 3376 Protection Services.
+The Department of Child Protection 3377 Services shall investigate such allegation and take such action as 3378 it deems appropriate and as provided in such cases under the Youth 3379 Court Law (being Chapter 21 of Title 43, Mississippi Code of 1972) 3380 or under the laws establishing family courts (being Chapter 23 of 3381 Title 43, Mississippi Code of 1972).
+3382 If after investigation by the Department of $\frac{\text{Child}}{\text{Child}}$ 3383 Protection Services or final disposition by the youth court or family court allegations of child abuse are found to be without foundation, the chancery court shall order the alleging party to pay all court costs and reasonable attorney's fees incurred by the defending party in responding to such allegation.

-The court may investigate, hear and make a determination in a custody action when a charge of abuse and/or neglect arises in the course of a custody action as provided in Section 43-21-151, and in such cases the court shall appoint a guardian ad litem for the

-3392 child as provided under Section 43-21-121, who shall be an

-3393 attorney.
-Unless the chancery court's jurisdiction has been

-3394 terminated, all disposition orders in such cases for placement determine if continued placement with the department is in the
+3388 The court may investigate, hear and make a determination in a 3389 custody action when a charge of abuse and/or neglect arises in the 3390 course of a custody action as provided in Section 43-21-151, and 3391 in such cases the court shall appoint a quardian ad litem for the child as provided under Section 43-21-121, who shall be an 3392 3393 attorney.
+Unless the chancery court's jurisdiction has been terminated, all disposition orders in such cases for placement 3394 with the Department of Child Protection Services shall be 3395 3396 reviewed by the court or designated authority at least annually to 3397 determine if continued placement with the department is in the 3398 best interest of the child or public.